Skip to content

 (What’s a ‘Wannabe’ Author to Do?)

 Yes, self-publishing is fast.
 There’s no more submitting to a publisher or multiple publishers and waiting for (possibly) months for a response.
 Will they accept your manuscript that you’ve been working on for months, maybe years?
-Or, will they send you a generic standard rejection letter?
-Either way, the time waiting for an acceptance or rejection isn’t fun.
-With self-publishing, as soon as your manuscript is ready to go, it goes.
+Or will they send you a generic standard rejection letter?
+Either way, waiting for an acceptance or rejection isn’t fun.
+On the other hand, self-publishing can be done as soon as your manuscript is ready to go.

 There are lots and lots of places to publish an ebook.
-And, you can publish with more than one service.
-And, you can sell that ebook right from your own site.
+And you can publish with more than one service.
+You can also sell the ebook right from your own site.
 That’s pretty convenient.

 In addition to being a quick process, ebooks are cheap to create and publish.
-If you do everything yourself (aside from editing), it will cost nothing.
-In the event you need help, services like Fiverr have people who will help you for a very, very reasonable price.
+It will cost nothing if you do everything yourself (aside from editing).
+If you need help, services like Fiverr have people who will help you for a very, very reasonable price.
+Just be sure of their qualifications.

 But . . .

-While it’s obvious to see the benefits to self-publishing, these benefits have one drawback in particular: everyone thinks they can write a book and self-publish it, whether or not they have the skills to write a book and whether or not it’s a quality product.
+While it’s obvious to see the benefits to self-publishing, these benefits have one particular drawback: everyone thinks they can write a book and self-publish it, whether or not they have the skills to write a book, and whether or not it’s a quality product.

-Part of the problem, possibly the main problem, is the ‘I want it now’ syndrome that self-publishing lends itself to.
-New authors don’t want to take the longer ‘proven’ road of learning the craft of writing and having their manuscript edited before publishing.
+Part of the problem, possibly the main issue, is the ‘I want it now’ syndrome that self-publishing lends itself to.
+New authors don’t want to take the longer ‘proven’ road of learning the craft of writing and having their manuscripts edited before publishing.

 This ‘problem’ does all authors a disservice.
 It lessens the validity of self-published books as a whole.
-Readers (buyers) never know if the book they’re buying was done professionally or if it was carelessly slapped together.
+Readers (buyers) never know if the book they’re buying was done professionally or carelessly slapped together.

 So, what’s the solution?